gotchoices/MyCHIPs/doc/work-testing.md

 That will run all the tests included in test/mocha/all.js.

-This should work on Linux as long as you have a PostgreSQL and a Mongo instance running at the expected ports (see test/mocha/common.js and test/settings.js).
+This is designed to work on Linux and assumes you have an instance of PostgreSQL and Mongo running at the expected ports (see test/mocha/common.js and test/settings.js).

-The tests should also run on a MacOS (or possibly Windows) system as long as docker and docker-compose are accessible.
-The test suite will attempt to fire up a postgres and mongo instance for its own use.
+More recently, the tests should also run on a MacOS (or possibly Windows) system as long as docker and docker-compose are accessible.
+The test suite will attempt to launch Postgres and Mongo containers as needed for its own use.

 For running isolated tests, something like this should work:
 ```